orzechow/svg-name-tags/app/svg-grid-tool/Readme.md

 3. Enter names (one per line).
 4. Set grid options (width, height, columns).
 5. Click "Generate SVG Grid".

 6. Download the result.

+## New Feature
+- You can now set the target width (in cm) for each clone.
+The tool will scale each template to this width.

 **Note:**
 - The text is not converted to paths in the browser (due to browser limitations).
 For production, use Inkscape or a similar tool to convert text to paths if needed.